whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 One of my earliest childhood memories involves giving somebody a gift and noticing that they didn't use it.
 When I tried to take it back, I was called an "Indian giver."
 I was told that to be a generous gift-giver, I was supposed to release all interest in what happens to my gift after I give it.
 I was told that the gift becomes someone else's property and therefore is no longer any of my business.

 Wanting to avoid the scorn of being called an Indian giver, that's how I learned to give gifts -- first it belonged to me, and now it belongs to someone else.
-It took decades for me to learn that this attitude towards sharing is rooted in private property ownership and essential to maintaining authoritarian cultures.
+It took decades for me to learn that this attitude towards sharing is rooted in private property ownership and essential to maintaining authoritarian nations.
 I was amazed to learn that my younger self had the healthier attitude to gift-giving.

 All of life is simply divine beings giving their gifts.
 This is the recognition behind the first core spiritual practice of cultivating the practical, aware gratitude for the gifts of life.
 Chestnut trees give tasty chestnuts, stinging nettle plants heal joint pain, stars provide guidance, and the soil accepts and recycles us back after we die.
 All these beings give divine gifts that make life possible and beautiful.
 No one makes them do this.
 Humans play their role by giving their own sacred gifts too -- the second core spiritual practice.

 In gift economies, people figure out where gifts are most needed or valued, and everyone helps circulate gifts until they get to that highest use.
-This is where the derogatory phrase "Indian giver" comes from: people of North American healthy cultures (known as Indians) sometimes gave gifts to European colonists, noticed they weren't being used, and thus asked for them back so the gifts could be given elsewhere.
+This is where the derogatory phrase "Indian giver" comes from: people of North American healthy nations (known as Indians) sometimes gave gifts to European colonists, noticed they weren't being used, and thus asked for them back so the gifts could be given elsewhere.
 European colonists thus saw "Indian giving" as a violation of their private property rights.

 Nancy Basket described how the Cherokee would commonly ensure gifts got where they were needed, and how European colonists misunderstood this: "We would know each other well enough to see what they might need.
 And if we would give somebody a gift and they didn't use it, we would be embarrassed.
 And we would either take it back or something else because it wasn't being used.
 She didn't need it.
 And people called us Indian givers for that."[xxx-basket interview]